ibm-cloud-docs/messages-for-rabbitmq/dashboard-overview.md

 ## Connections

 The _Connections_ panel contains connection strings for your deployment.
-Each tab contains connection information tailored to the type of connection or the protocol that uses it.
+Each tab contains connection information that is tailored to the type of connection or the protocol that uses it.
 Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate and arguments that can be passed to the driver or binary that you are using to connect.

 Reference tables for the different connection types are available on the [Getting Connection Strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings) page.

 Connection strings reflect whether your deployment uses public endpoints, private endpoints or both.
 You can configure which endpoints are available on your deployment.
 For more information, see the [Service Endpoints Integration](/docs/services/messages-for-rabbitmq?topic=cloud-databases-service-endpoints) page.

-In the tab for _HTTPS_ connections there is a **Launch** button that will open the [RabbitMQ Management UI](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin).
+In the tab for _HTTPS_ connections, there is a **Launch** button that opens the [RabbitMQ Management UI](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin).
 {: .tip}

 ## Security